 When I see what is happening in our ocean, it makes me angry.
 Yogic wisdom has helped me transmute my anger into energy for positive change.
 EcoKarma is a call for ecologists and yogis to manifest the changes they want to see in the world with love in their hearts.

 Nothing has shaped my body, mind and soul like the ocean.
 The ocean is a shrine of interconnection and lives at the heart of my spiritual and movement practice.
-This year as I turn 50, I realize that leaving a cleaner ocean for the next generations to come is everything.
-Join me to to help save our imperiled oceans by donating to my IndieGoGo campaign.
-All proceeds go to our Blissology EcoKarma Project.
-It would be the best Birthday Present ever!!!
+I realized that leaving a cleaner ocean for the next generations to come is everything.

 Why Coral Reefs?